microsoft/PowerPlatformConnectors/certified-connectors/Replicon/README.md

 ## Supported Operations

 ### BulkGetProjectDetails3
-Use this operation to get detils of Project from Replicon
+Get detils of Project from Replicon

 ### CreateProjectOrApplyModifications
-Use this operation to create or update a project in Replicon.
+Create or update a project in Replicon.
 Create/ Update is done based on target parameter provided.

 ### UserListServiceGetData
 Get Users present in Replicon.